uruba/FinanCalc/readme.md

                                         0.15);
     ```

-2. step is to get a serialized result object
+2. step is to get the serialized result object

     ```php
     $result = $annuityCalculatorObject->getSerializedResult(new XMLSerializer());